Cartesian exponentiation and monadicity: Pushforward along a cocartesian fibration

 Moreover, when $q \colon F \tfib E$ is an isofibration, $\tilde{\Pi}_pq \colon \tilde{\Pi}_pF \tfib \qB$ is an isofibration between quasi-categories. \end{prop} \begin{proof} Recall from Lemma \ref{lem:lax-slice-whiskering-comp} that $n$-simplices in $\laxslicer{\qqCat_2}{\qF}$ correspond to lax cocones under homotopy coherent simplices with nadir $F$, and observe that the whiskering functor $q\circ - \colon \laxslicer{\qqCat_2}{\qF} \to \laxslicer{\qqCat_2}{\qE}$ does not change the underlying homotopy coherent diagram.
 By the defining universal property, an $n$-simplex in the pullback over $b \colon \Del^n \to \qB$ corresponds to lax cocone under the homotopy coherent $n$-simplex $c_p\circ \gC{b} \colon \gC\Del^n \to \qCat$ with nadir $F$ that whiskers with $q$ to the lax cocone of \eqref{eq:lax-cocone-under-comprehension}.
 This recovers the characterization of the right adjoint $\tilde{\Pi}_p$ given above and Lemma \ref{lem:pullback-replacement-colimits} demonstrates that this adjoint correspondence extends to all elements of $\sSet_{/\qB}$.

 The action of $\tilde{\Pi}_p$ on morphisms $u \colon G \to F$ over $E$ is given similarly by the pullback

-By Lemma \ref{lem:alt-right-isofib} and Example \ref{ex:qcat-as-comp}, it is immediate from the fact that $\qB$ is a quasi-category and $\qqCat_2$ is a 2-complicial set that $\tilde\Pi_p(\qF,q)$ is a 2-complicial set.
-We argue that in fact it is 1-trivial: by the defining universal property, a 2-simplex in $\tilde\Pi_p(\qF,q)$ corresponds to a pair comprised of a 2-simplex in $\qB$ and a 2-simplex in ${\qqCat_2}_{\sslice \qF}$ and both of these 2-simplices are marked.
-Thus, $\tilde\Pi_p(\qF,q)$ is a 1-complicial set, which Example \ref{ex:qcat-as-comp} tells us is the same thing as a quasi-category, and now the isofibration of complicial sets $\tilde{\Pi}_pq$ becomes an isofibration between quasi-categories. \end{proof}
+By Lemma \ref{lem:lax-slice-whiskering-comp} and Example \ref{ex:qcat-as-comp}, it is immediate from the fact that $\qB$ is a quasi-category and $\qqCat_2$ is a 2-complicial set that $\tilde\Pi_p\qF$ is a 2-complicial set.
+We argue that in fact all 2-simplices are marked: by the defining universal property, a 2-simplex in $\tilde\Pi_p\qF$ corresponds to a pair comprised of a 2-simplex in $\qB$ and a 2-simplex in ${\qqCat_2}_{\sslice \qF}$ and both of these 2-simplices are marked.
+Thus, $\tilde\Pi_p\qF$ is a 1-complicial set, which Example \ref{ex:qcat-as-comp} tells us is the same thing as a quasi-category, and now the isofibration of complicial sets $\tilde{\Pi}_pq$ becomes an isofibration between quasi-categories. \end{proof}

 \begin{cor} If $p \colon \qE \tfib \qB$ is a cocartesian fibration.: \begin{enumerate}[label=(\roman*)] \item The functor $\tilde\Pi_p \colon \sSet_{/\qE} \to \sSet_{/\qB}$ carries isofibrations over $\qE$ to isofibrations over $\qB$, restricting to define a functor